 INTRODUCTION

 Clinical and research laboratories generate millions of formalin-fixed paraffin-embedded (FFPE) tissue samples each year.
-These specimens are used routinely for histopathological evaluations and represent the most common type of sample stored in most biorepositories.
+These specimens are routinely used for histopathological evaluations and represent the most common type of sample stored in most biorepositories.
 Recently, sequencing technologies have highlighted the vast potential of FFPE resources in characterizing molecular pathways associated with toxicity and different health outcomes.
-Potential applications range from biomarker discovery, to identification of toxicity mechanisms and precision medicine approaches for individualized care (e.g., National Cancer Institute, 2016) in both non-clinical species and humans.
+Potential applications range from biomarker discovery to identification of toxicity mechanisms and precision medicine approaches for individualized care (e.g., National Cancer Institute, 2016) in both non-clinical species and humans.
 However, there are many important technical challenges when using FFPE samples for genomic analyses, most notably low RNA recovery and quality (Bass et al., 2014; Greytak et al., 2015; Stewart et al., 2017).
-Formalin fixation leads to fragmentation, crosslinking and other biochemical modifications of RNA that decrease yield, increase variability and limit reliability of transcriptomic analyses.
+Formalin fixation leads to fragmentation, crosslinking, and other biochemical modifications of RNA that decrease yield, increase variability, and limit reliability of transcriptomic analyses.
 To date, there have been limited efforts to improve FFPE RNA for use in sequencing.

 Several recent studies have examined how pre-analytical factors and RNA preparation methods influence genomic profiles obtained from FFPE samples.
 This work showed that RNA-sequencing (RNA-seq) of FFPE samples following ribosomal RNA (rRNA) depletion can yield transcriptional profiles highly concordant with those from matched frozen samples, but that FFPE samples may vary widely in their suitability for quantitative genomic analyses based on factors such as time-in-formalin (Webster et al., 2015; Zhao et al., 2014) and age-in-block (Hester et al., 2016).
 In the latter study, for example, older FFPE samples had >90% lower total gene counts and poor concordance in global differentially expressed genes (DEGs) compared to their frozen counterparts.
 This work emphasizes the need for better methods to assess and improve the quality of RNA from FFPE samples prior to sequencing.

 Few published studies have attempted to mitigate formalin-induced degradation of RNA in FFPE tissue.
-One study demonstrated that incubating formalin-fixed RNA oligonucleotides and total cellular RNA in weakly basic buffers following RNA isolation reversed formalin adducts (Evers et al., 2011).
+One study demonstrated that incubating formalin-fixed RNA oligonucleotides and total cellular RNA in weakly basic buffers following RNA isolation removed formalin adducts (Evers et al., 2011).
 Another study showed that incubating FFPE RNA with a bifunctional organocatalyst during RNA isolation “demodified” damage by removing formalin adducts and reducing RNA breakage (Karmakar et al., 2015).
 While both of these approaches indicate that FFPE RNA may be improved through demodification treatments, to date no study has specifically examined RNA-seq profiles or treatment responses using these methods to quantify the extent of improvement.

 The goal of the current study was to investigate methods for improving the quality of RNA from FFPE samples for genomic analysis.
-We examined fixation effects on RNA yield, quality measures and sequencing metrics, and we determined whether different RNA isolation and incubation protocols could enhance the genomic response detected in FFPE samples.
-Our results provide insight into the effects of formalin fixation on transcriptional profiles, and demonstrate that modified protocols for RNA isolation can lead to improved RNA-seq data sets.
+We examined fixation effects on RNA yield, quality measures, and sequencing metrics, and we determined whether different RNA isolation and incubation protocols could enhance the genomic response detected in FFPE samples.
+Our results provide insight into the effects of formalin fixation on transcriptional profiles and demonstrate that modified protocols for RNA isolation can lead to improved RNA-seq data sets.

 MATERIALS AND METHODS